scoskey/m503/index.md

 ## Grading

-### Attendance and participation 20\%
+### Attendance and participation 20%

 Please attend remote class sessions, be prepared to ask questions and discuss the material, and collaborate with your peers on group activities.
-Each session will feature one or more "U-Proov" problem which must be completed collaboratively and submitted with the next homework assignment.
-You may miss a few sessions without penalty, but additional absences must be documented.
+You may miss a few class sessions without penalty, but additional absences must be documented.
+Each session will feature one or more "U-Proov" problem which must be completed collaboratively and submitted as a group.

-### Homework 80\%
+### Homework 50%

 Homework assignments will be given each week and collected the following week.

-### What is cheating?

 You are encouraged to collaborate with your peers, and you are welcome to use online resources when you are stuck (please reference).
-But please keep in mind that you must always fully understand your solutions and most importantly write them in your own words.
+But please keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.

+### Exams 30%

+We will have three take-home quizzes to be completed individually.

 ## Disclaimer